fiskaltrust/rollout-doc/getting-started/my-first-cashbox.md

 ## Introduction

-Our fiskaltrust.Portal supports you, as a PosDealer with two options to create your first CashBox.
+Our fiskaltrust.Portal supports you as a PosDealer with two options to create your first CashBox.
 [Rollout plans](../buy-resell/rollout-plans.md) are **deployment wizards** in the fiskaltrust.Portal.
-With Rollout Plans, you get, on the one hand, high security when creating, buying and setting up CashBoxes and related components for your PosOperators.
-On the other hand, you save time by being able to select several PosOperators as well as several outlets at the same time.
+With Rollout Plans, you enjoy high security when creating, buying and setting up CashBoxes and related components for your PosOperators.
+Additionally, you save time by being able to select several PosOperators as well as several outlets at the same time.
-Suppose, you need a configuration, that is not covered by [Rollout plans](../buy-resell/rollout-plans.md), which assists you.
-Then, you have to create and generate your Cashbox manually.
-Read the section [Architecture](../overview/architecture.md) to receive information about the components needed to create a CashBox.
+Suppose you need a configuration not covered by [Rollout plans](../buy-resell/rollout-plans.md).
+Then, you have to create and generate your Cashbox individually and manually.
+Read the section [Architecture](../overview/architecture.md) to learn about the components needed to create a CashBox.

 ![preview](./images/my-first-cashbox/first-CashBox-flow.drawio.png "My first CashBox")